deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Also, before moving on, write-what-where = arbitrary memory overwrite = arbitrary write primitive.

 Carrying on, the above psuedo code snippet is allocating virtual memory in user mode, via [VirtualAlloc()](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc).
-Then, utilizing the write-what-where vulnerability in the kernel mode driver, the shellcode's virtual address (which is in user mode), get's written to `nt!HalDispatchTable+0x8`, which is a very common technique to use in an arbitrary memory overwrite situation.
-Don't forget also, `nt!HalDispatchTable+0x8` resides in the kernel- meaning we have just written a user mode address to a kernel mode address.
+Then, utilizing the write-what-where vulnerability in the kernel mode driver, the shellcode's virtual address (resides in user mode), get's written to `nt!HalDispatchTable+0x8` (resides in kernel mode), which is a very common technique to use in an arbitrary memory overwrite situation.

-(_Note_, please refer to my [last post](https://connormcgarr.github.io/Kernel-Exploitation-2/) on how this technique works.)
+Please refer to my [last post](https://connormcgarr.github.io/Kernel-Exploitation-2/) on how this technique works.

 As it stands now, execution of this code will result in an `ATTEMPTED_EXECUTE_OF_NOEXECUTE_MEMORY` [Bug Check](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/bug-check-code-reference2).
 This Bug Check is indicative of SMEP kicking in.